• Skip to primary navigation

 Nutritional status of Egg Yolk

-• Proteins 2.7 grams
+• Proteins: 2.7 grams

-• Fats 4.5 grams
+• Fats: 4.5 grams

 • Cholesterol 184 mg

-• Trace amount of carbohydrate
+• Trace the amount of carbohydrate

 Egg yolks also contain essential minerals.
 The nutritional status of egg yolk contains

-• Calcium 22 mg
+• Calcium: 22 mg

-• Iron 0.46 mg
+• Iron: 0.46 mg

 • Magnesium 1 mg